finanalyst/p6-inform/README.md

 my $popup = inform( 'Shorter time span for me', :timer(5), :title<More> );
 =comment
-  The title of the window is now 'More'
+  The title of the window is now 'More'.
+  The C<inform> subroutine returning an instance of the C<Informing> class, which is then shown.

 =comment
-  The 'Informing' object in $popup can be reused with changes in message, countdown and timer.
+  The C<Informing> object in $popup can be reused with changes in message, countdown and timer.
-  The title, buttons and entries are only allowed when creating a new 'Informing' object.
+  The title, buttons and entries are only allowed when creating a new C<Informing> object.
+  The C<show> method is available in the C<Informing> object.

 $popup.show( 'See no countdown, but timer is unchanged', :!show-countdown );
 =comment